WebDevStudios/nextjs-wordpress-starter/README.md

 **WP Migrate DB Pro** - Used for moving database and files between environments.

-**There is no frontend for WordPress**, but it is running [wd_s](https://github.com/WebDevStudios/wd_s) which houses `/acf-json` and other functions for building ACF Blocks.
-If you try to view the WordPress frontend, you will be redirected back to the WordPress dashboard.
+**There is no frontend for WordPress**, but it is running [wd_s](https://github.com/WebDevStudios/wd_s). wd_s houses `/acf-json` and other functions for building ACF Blocks. *If you try to view the WordPress frontend, you will be redirected back to the WordPress dashboard.*

 ---